EvoCharge

 E12

-Charger shows E12 and will not start; often after incorrect wiring or installation changes.
+Charger displays E12 and will not start; this often occurs after incorrect wiring or installation changes.

 Line Wiring / Phase Detection Error